pedroSG94/RootEncoder-iOS/README.md

 # rtmp-rtsp-stream-client-swift

 Library to stream in rtmp and rtsp for IOS.
-All code in Swift
+All code in Swift.

 ## State